Michael-yunfei/academic-kickstart/content/post/RecallinMemory.md

 <p style="text-align:left">
 Recalling something in memory<br>
 <br>
-is like measuring the time by scrolling it up,<br>
+is like measuring the time by scrolling it up<br>
 <br>
 Your nerve has been warmed up<br>
 <br>